chauhoang99/CoWFC/README.md

 📝 How to use
 -
 First, you will need to be running on Ubuntu 14.04 or 16.04 or Debian 10.
-Otherwise the [setup script](https://github.com/EnergyCube/cowfc_installer) will not run.
+Otherwise the [setup script](https://github.com/EnergyCube/cowfc_installer) will not run.\
+❌ Debian 10 : LAN Reported not working !
+Only tested on a VPS using a domain name)

 Please run the following command below to get started:
 ![image](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9d/Ubuntu_logo.svg/100px-Ubuntu_logo.svg.png)